viveksacademia4git/InternetSecurity/docs/ProtectionOfPublicFacingInterfaces.md

 # Protection of Public-Facing Interfaces

-- It is very essential to protect public-facing interfaces to protect from outside(untrusted and public).
+- It is very essential to protect public-facing interfaces from outside(untrusted and public).
 Having an interface in the open view makes them a clear target and susceptible to malicious attacks.
 - The ways through which they can be encapsulated from being in open are:
     - Set incoming NAT rules for the IP addresses.
 Create NAT rules to forward the traffic into your network.
     - A firewall implementation separates the trusted traffic and untrusted traffic.
 Proper firewall implementation creates two basic security zones, known as inside and outside.